Cruise Advice For the Best Florence & Pisa Port Day

 Getting to the Train Station:

 From Piazza del Municipio, it’s about a 1.5-mile (2.4 km) walk to Livorno Centrale station.
-From there, trains run to Pisa in about 20 minutes and to Florence in about 90 minutes.
+From there, train travel times range from roughly 20 minutes for nearby destinations to about 90 minutes for larger inland cities.

-Best Things to Do in Florence & Pisa from Livorno Port
+Livorno Port: Best Things to Do in Florence

-Since Florence and Pisa are the top destinations from Livorno, most cruise visitors focus on the main highlights in each city.
-Because time is limited, it helps to stay in the historic centers, where the top sights sit close together, so you can see more in less time.
+Since these are the most popular destinations from Livorno, most cruise visitors focus on the main sights during their day ashore.
+With limited time in port, it’s best to stay within the historic centers, where many of the top attractions sit within walking distance of each other, allowing you to see more in less time.

 • Piazza del Duomo: Home to the cathedral, Brunelleschi’s Dome, and Giotto’s Bell Tower, so it’s often the first stop for visitors.